The Hunt for the Best Organic Mattress

-A lot of the chemicals you'll find in the products we interact with every day aren’t thoroughly tested.
-I try my best to be informed.
-The last post goes into this a little more extensively.
+A lot of the chemicals found in the products we interact with every day aren’t thoroughly tested.
+I try to educate myself and make informed decisions.

 Moving into our new house, our mattress is both our couch and bed.
 We’d be spending almost half of our day on this one piece of furniture.
 It was important to me that it wasn’t full of endocrine disrupting materials.

 Most mattresses are full of toxic chemicals.
-The big four you have to look out for are polyurethane foam, synthetic latex, flame retardants like PDBE, HFRs, and Boric Acid), and vinyl.
+The big four you have to look out for are polyurethane foam, synthetic latex, flame retardants (like PDBE, HFRs, and Boric Acid), and vinyl.
 Even companies touting sustainable mattresses sneak these unwanted materials into them.

-Granted, that study was done by a mattress company, but even if they were only half right that mattress is still going to last almost 70 years.
+Granted, that study was done by a mattress company, but even if they were only half right, eco mattresses can still last almost 70 years.

-You can buy four sheets of latex any density you like from soft, medium, or firm and then arrange them in an organic cotton mattress case.
-Kind of like a giant pillow case.
+You can buy four sheets of latex in any density you like from soft, medium, or firm, and then arrange them in an organic cotton mattress case.
+Kind of like a giant pillowcase.